 Discover the lions on either side of the Menai Strait

-What made Stephenson’s design so special?
+What made Stevenson’s design so special?
 He employed a technique recently developed by shipbuilders, in which wrought iron was used to make rectangular tubes; these then carried the track across the bridge.
 This method of construction was first employed on Conwy Railway Bridge, which had opened two years before.
-Eventually cheaper production of steel - a far more suitable material for bridge construction - would mean that wrought iron would become obsolete.
-Material and method were both very innovative for the time of the bridge, however, and inspired similar structures in Egypt and Canada.
+Eventually cheaper production of steel, a far more suitable material for bridge construction, would mean that wrought iron became obsolete.
+Material and method were very innovative for the time of the Bridge, however, and inspired similar structures in Egypt and Canada.